Titmanti/nestjs-redis-wrapper/README.md

 ## 🎯 Overview

-**@star-tms/nestjs-cache** is an advanced Redis wrapper for NestJS, built on top of [liaoliaots/nestjs-redis](https://github.com/liaoliaots/nestjs-redis).
+**nestjs-redis-wrapper** is an advanced Redis wrapper for NestJS, built on top of [liaoliaots/nestjs-redis](https://github.com/liaoliaots/nestjs-redis).
 It provides a high-level cache service with **Cache-Aside pattern** support, standardized response handling, and full TypeScript support.

 ---